keys icon

 • Check for any incentives.
 Some lenders may offer certain perks, such as a free valuation, free legal fees or cashback, for example, which may add to the overall value of the deal.

-• Have your circumstances changed since your last mortgage?
+• Have your circumstances changed since your last application?
 When you remortgage to a new lender, you'll need to complete a full mortgage application and affordability check.
-But, even if you stay with the same lender, you’ll need to inform the lender if your financial situation has changed since your last mortgage application as this could affect the deals you qualify for.
+But, even if you stay with the same lender, you’ll need to inform the lender if your financial situation has changed since your last application as this could affect the deals you qualify for.

-• Has your credit rating changed since your last mortgage deal?
+• Has your credit rating changed?
 Before remortgaging it's important to check your credit score.
-As part of the mortgage application process, your chosen lender will run a credit check on you and whoever else you may be buying the property with.
+As part of the application process, your chosen lender will run a credit check on you and whoever else you may be buying the property with.
 Try not to apply for credit in the months leading up to a remortgage application as this could affect the lender’s decision.

 • What type of deal do you want to remortgage to?
 It’s worth thinking about whether you want a variable or fixed rate mortgage and, if you choose to fix, whether you want to lock in a rate for two, three or five years, or possibly even longer.
 You may find it helpful to use a mortgage calculator, such as a mortgage repayment calculator, so you can see an estimate of what you can afford and what your monthly payments could be.